dwqs/tiny-dom-helpers/README.md

 Replaces an existing class with a new class and return the instance.

 #### .attr(prop, value = '')
-Attributes' getter/setter of the element and return the instance.
+Attributes' getter/setter of the element and return the prop value.

 #### .getNodeName()
 Return the node name of the element.